 Purpose of the Model Course

-This Master of Aids to Navigation Manager course is an extension of the IALA Level 1 AtoN Manager course.
-While the Level 1 course focuses on training the operational, technical and managerial aspects of AtoN service provision at a practical level, the Master of AtoN Management course is more theoretical and addresses key aspects of Aids to Navigation governance from a strategic perspective.
-Its purpose is to assist maritime ATOs and their teaching staff with the preparation and introduction of a specific training course for senior management personnel concerned with AtoN service provision or its supervision.
+This Master of AtoN Manager course is an extension of the IALA Level 1 AtoN Manager course.
+While the Level 1 course focuses on training the operational, technical and managerial aspects of AtoN service provision at a practical level, the Master of AtoN Management course is more theoretical and addresses key aspects of AtoN governance from a strategic perspective.
+Its purpose is to assist ATOs and their teaching staff with the preparation and introduction of a specific training course for senior management personnel concerned with AtoN service provision or its supervision.

 The knowledge, skills and dedication of model course Trainers, Teachers and/or Instructors (TTIs) are the key elements enabling those being trained (the participants) to acquire the necessary level of competence; that is the ability to perform defined tasks or duties effectively.
 These competencies are the way that individuals deal with work and other people.
 They are the combination of personality, intelligence and innate skills together with acquired knowledge, skills and attitude mastered during an individual’s lifetime.

-It is not the intention of this model course programme to restrict Instructors in the way they deliver their lectures, particularly as the cultural backgrounds of the participants may vary considerably from country to country.
-However, TTIs (hereafter referred to as Instructors) should possess excellent interpersonal and communications skills and should have a comprehensive understanding of diversity and cultural differences.
+It is not the intention of this model course programme to restrict TTIs in the way they deliver their lectures, particularly as the cultural backgrounds of the participants may vary considerably from country to country.
+However, TTIs should possess excellent interpersonal and communications skills and should have a comprehensive understanding of diversity and cultural differences.

 USE OF THE MODEL COURSE

 The complete course comprises two modules Gerardine.
-Module One covers a specific subjects or areas of knowledge in which senior AtoN managers are required to have competence.
+Module One covers specific subjects or areas of knowledge in which senior AtoN managers are required to have competence.
 Module Two is a group task to produce a specific strategic document.
 Both modules are written in the learning-objective format outlined in IALA Guideline 1103 – Train the Trainer.

 Both modules of this model course are based on a subject framework which states their scope, aims and the levels of competency to be acquired.
 Each competence is defined in terms of its learning objectives, required knowledge, skills and attitude.
 The main subject in each module is sub-divided into subject elements and sub-elements.
-The sub-elements form the detailed syllabus which takes account of IALA publications, which together form the “international recommendations and guidelines” referred to in SOLAS Chapter V Regulation 13.2.
+The sub-elements form the detailed syllabus which takes account of IALA publications, which together form the “international recommendations and guidelines” referred to in SOLAS Chapter V Regulation 13 paragraph 2.

 In order to set up an effective training system to deliver this model course, a Training Management System (TMS) should be in place as set out in IALA Recommendation R0141 Annex A Part 7.
-A TMS would inter alia analyse the detailed syllabus and determine the entry standard for participants undertaking the training.
+A TMS would, amongst others, analyse the detailed syllabus and determine the entry standard for participants undertaking the training.

 Because the majority of IALA publications are written in English, it is envisaged that this model course will be delivered primarily using the English language.
 However, some National Members may choose to develop this course to be delivered in their own languages.
-In either case, explanations and clarifications can be presented in other regional languages if required with additional time allocated during lesson planning.
+In either case, explanations and clarifications can be presented in other regional languages, if required, with additional time allocated during lesson planning.

 Acronyms